Senkaku Islands dispute: Incidents at or near the islands

-In 1996 the Hong Kong-based activist David Chan Yuk-cheung drowned while attempting to swim to one of the islands.
 Since 2006, vessels from China, Taiwan, and Hong Kong have entered waters that Japan claims as part of its exclusive economic zone connected with the islands on a number of occasions.
 In some cases, the incursions have been carried out by Chinese and Taiwanese protesters, such as in 2006 when a group of activists from the Action Committee for Defending the Diaoyu Islands approached the islands; the group was stopped by the Japanese Coast Guard prior to landing.
 In June 2008 activists from Taiwan, accompanied by Chinese Coast Guard vessels, approached within 0.4 nmi of the main island, from which position they circumnavigated the island in an assertion of sovereignty of the islands.
 In 2011, a fishing boat carrying some activists navigated to within 23 nautical miles of the islands.
 Japan sent coast guard vessels to block the ship and a helicopter to monitor its actions, subsequent to which the Coast Guard Agency Keelung office of Taiwan sent five patrol vessels.
 After a short standoff between the two groups of vessels, the Taiwanese fleet returned to their own territory.
 In July 2012, Coastguard vessels from Taiwan and Japan collided while the Taiwanese vessel was escorting activists to the area.
 In August 2012, activists from Hong Kong were able to swim ashore after their boat was stopped by the Japan Coast Guard.
 The activists were detained and then deported two days later.
 In January 2013, a boat carrying activists from Taiwan was intercepted by Japanese patrols and diverted from an attempted landing on the islands through the use of water cannons.